Harte and Garter Hotel Wedding Photography

 Shakespeare makes the Garter Inn one of the settings for a play, with the Host of the Garter one of his characters.
 On the inside staircase a Victorian stained glass window showcases pictures of Falstaff and other characters from the Merry Wives.

 Photographing weddings at the Harte and Garter Hotel

-The big surprise for most people coming to this hotel is the very unexpected Grand Ballroom!
+The Grand Ballroom surprises most people coming to this hotel!
 This is the most amazing high ceilinged room with massive chandeliers for the wedding breakfast.
-I’ve been working in Windsor for many years, and yet I didn’t know about this stunning ballroom until I photographed my first wedding there just five years ago.